 Despite these problems, the good news is that THE INTOUCHABLES has a very strong message against euthanasia of disabled people.
 Philippe is not morose about his disability, but Diss teaches him to celebrate life even more than he does.
 In one of the movie’s best scenes, occurring during a birthday party, Philippe teaches Diss to enjoy classical music.
 Diss returns the favor by getting the guests to dance with him to a song by Earth Wind and Fire.
 The sheer joy displayed in that scene is a perfect example of why audiences are responding to this movie’s anti-euthanasia theme and uplifting tone.
 THE INTOUCHABLES celebrates life.
 It has a wonderful, heartfelt ending that encourages viewers to do the same.
 THE INTOUCHABLES teaches an important moral lesson in a charming, heartwarming way.

+THE INTOUCHABLES is a popular movie from France that celebrates life and friendship.
+In the story, a millionaire paraplegic named Philippe hires an ex-con named Diss as a physical therapist.
+Philippe is amused by Diss, who treats Philippe without pity, as an equal, or even worse.
+The relationship between the two men blossoms into a real friendship.
+Diss teaches Philippe to enjoy life.
+Philippe teaches Diss not to waste his own life.
+Everything leads to a very uplifting ending.
 THE INTOUCHABLES is a very engaging, entertaining movie with an uplifting ending.
 The performances are equally as captivating.
 So is the music.
 Regrettably, however, THE INTOUCHABLES has a lot of strong foul language, including some “f” words.
 There’s also some off-color comedy.
 In addition, the two lead characters smoke marijuana together in one scene.
 Despite these problems, the good news is that THE INTOUCHABLES has a very strong message against euthanasia of disabled people.
 Or, anyone else for that matter.
 THE INTOUCHABLES celebrates life.
 It has a wonderful, heartfelt ending that encourages viewers to do the same.
 THE INTOUCHABLES teaches an important moral lesson in a charming, heartwarming way.